Two-Year Language Option

 TLO Tuition Example

-Many MAPH students receive scholarships that cover more than half of the tuition fees for Summer Language Institute courses.
-A short application is required to apply for these scholarships.
+MAPH students are also eligible to receive scholarships that cover more than half of the tuition fees for Summer Language Institute courses, and discounted rates for Academic and Professional Reading courses.
 More information about SLI pricing and scholarships can be found on our Summer Language Study page.
 Please know that due to federal loan restrictions, MAPH TLO students are not eligible to receive federal loan funding for SLI courses.

 Languages Available for Study